Acropomatidae

-Acropomatidae is a family of fish in the order Perciformes, commonly known as lanternbellies.
+Acropomatidae is a family of ray-finned fish in the order Acropomatiformes, commonly known as lanternbellies.
 Acropoma species are notable for having light-emitting organs along their undersides.
 They are found in all temperate and tropical oceans, usually at depths of several hundred meters.
 There are about 32 species in as many as 9 genera, although some authorities recognise fewer genera than Fishbase does.

 Members of the family are generally small, with some ranging up to 40 cm, but most no more than 15 cm.
 They have two dorsal fins, the first with seven to 10 spines and the second with possibly a spine in addition to eight to 10 soft rays.
 The anal fin has two or three spines, and the pelvic fins one spine and five soft rays.

 Timeline of genera

 Genera

-The following nine genera are currently placed within the family Acropomatidae:
+The following two genera are currently placed within the family Acropomatidae, based on the Catalog of Fishes: